Message from the Dean

 Have you had a teacher who has made a difference in your education?
 Take a moment to let them know why!

-Click the link, leave a note and they will receive a printed letter with your comments.
+Fill out the survey, leave a note and they will receive a printed letter with your comments.
 You may choose to remain anonymous if you prefer.

 Since our last update, our brothers have been busy getting ready for the end of another great year!
 We held a fundraiser for PD3 White Coat Embroidery, and the same weekend had eight chapter representatives at our regional conference in Fargo, ND.
 We co-hosted our annual Murder Mystery dinner with Phi Delta Chi.
 We also held our annual Graduation Celebration for PD4 brothers, wishing them luck as they move forward in their pharmacy journeys.